sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/ColumnList/README.md

 The `ColumnList` component consists out of three parts: `ColumnList`, `Column` and `Item`.
 The `toolbarItems` prop can be used to configure the toolbar above every column.
-There is also a `indicators` prop on the `Item`, which contains an array of JSX, that will be displayed on the right side of the item.
+There is also a `indicators` prop on the `Item`, which contains an array of JSX, that will be displayed on the right side of the item. `buttons` are also added on the `Item`, because they can differ from `Item` to `Item`.

 ```
 const Icon = require('../Icon').default;